 All written complaints should be addressed to “the Complaints Manager”.

 We will send you a written or electronic acknowledgement of a complaint within five business days of receipt, giving the name or job title of the individual handling the complaint, together with a copy of these internal complaints handling procedures.

 Your complaint will be investigated by the Complaints Manager.
 If this person was involved in the matter which is the subject of the complaint, then we will substitute another person of at least the same competence (if possible to do so).
 The Complaints Manager will have the authority to settle complaints (including the offering of redress where appropriate) or ready access to someone with the necessary authority.

 Responding to your complaint

 Our final response to your complaint will address the subject matter of your complaint.
-If your complaint is upheld, you will be given a full apology and, where appropriate, be given details of any action that ABC is taking to put things right.
-ABC will aim to send you a final response to your complaint within eight weeks of receipt.
-However, if we are not able to provide a full response within eight weeks, e.g., because the issue is complicated, the reasons for the delay will be explained and we will indicate when we expect to be able to provide the final response.
+If your complaint is upheld, you will be given a full apology and, where appropriate, be given details of any action that ECC is taking to put things right.
+ECC will aim to send you a final response to your complaint within eight weeks of receipt.
+However, if we are not able to provide a full response within eight weeks, e.g. because the issue is complicated, the reasons for the delay will be explained and we will indicate when we expect to be able to provide the final response.